The sponsor will fully fund the HSe4Metrics platform

 Click the + to see more and the — to see less.

-Once a presentation team has completed its job and a sponsor is secured, the temporary campaign would end.
+Once the presentation team has completed its job and a sponsor is secured, the temporary campaign would end.

-A federal agency’s sponsorship decision.
-On one hand, investing in innovation always carries risk.
-One side of the decision involves the tangible cost of sponsorship.
-As with any new initiative, the HSe4Metrics platform offers no guarantee that gains in hard-number K–12 performance metrics—even if unprecedented in the history of the National Assessment of Educational Progress (NAEP)—will be sufficiently profound to reverse decades of egregious results.
+A federal agency’s sponsorship decision involves real tradeoffs.
+Innovation always carries risk, and sponsorship requires significant financial commitment.
+As with any bold initiative, the HSe4Metrics platform offers no guarantee that gains in hard-number K–12 student performance metrics—even if unprecedented in the history of the National Assessment of Educational Progress (NAEP)—will be sufficient to reverse decades of systemic underperformance.

-Yet, it is precisely in the face of such uncertainty that federal agencies are often called upon to act—when the potential upside justifies calculated risk.
+It is precisely in moments of uncertainty like this that federal agencies are called upon to act—when the potential upside justifies calculated risk.

-A corporation’s sponsorship decision may come down to a cost–benefit analysis.
+A corporation’s sponsorship decision may ultimately come down to a cost–benefit analysis.

-In evaluating whether to sponsor the HSe4Metrics innovation platform, potential sponsors will consider several key factors: the cost of sponsorship, the platform’s K–12 mission, its contribution to the public good, the corporation’s responsibility to its shareholders, and the potential benefits the sponsorship may offer those shareholders.
+In evaluating whether to sponsor the HSe4Metrics innovation platform, potential sponsors will consider several key factors: the cost of sponsorship, the platform’s K–12 mission, its contribution to the public good, the corporation’s responsibility to its shareholders, and the potential benefits the sponsorship may deliver to those shareholders.

 Tax Status.
 The conversion of HSe4Metrics into a 501(c)(3) private foundation—currently being handled pro bono by one of the nation’s top 100 law firms—has not yet been finalized.
 While this designation may be irrelevant to a government sponsor, it could serve as a motivating factor for a corporate sponsor.

-To maximize the likelihood of investment success for a sponsoring federal agency or corporation, HSe4Metrics maintains a strict nondisclosure policy covering the platform’s innovations, including its design and operation.
+For a sponsoring corporation, HSe4Metrics maintains a strict nondisclosure policy covering the platform’s innovations, including its design and operation.
 In this context, protecting the sponsor also serves to safeguard the interests of the nation and its K–12 students.

 Key code 177